tytydraco/yessleep/out/Everywhere_i_go_i_see_him.md

 He was a tall old man somewhere between 65 to 70 years old.
 He looked like he had been homeless for sometime now.
 He had a long, like really long beard that was dirty white.
-He had ripped cardboard sign.
+He had a ripped cardboard sign.
 On it with messy handwriting was written ,, Please spare some spare change ,,.
 I was practically running to the door when he pulled my purse.
 I quickly turned around because i thought he was trying to steal it.